 The generations and branches of the Hauke family share a name that has its roots in the ancient Anglo-Saxon culture of Britain.
 The name Hauke comes from the Old English personal name Hafoc, which means hawk.
 However, the surname Hauke may have been applied as a nickname to someone with a wild or cruel disposition.
 It may also be an occupational surname given to a "hawker" or someone who held land in exchange for providing hawks to a lord.
 Lastly, the surname Hauke may be a local surname given to someone who lived in a nook or corner; in this case, the surname is derived from the Old English word halke, which means nook or corner.

 Early Origins of the Hauke family

-Another 179 words (13 lines of text) covering the years 1066, 1705 and 1781 are included under the topic Early Hauke History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hauke research.
+Another 89 words (6 lines of text) covering the years 1066, 1705 and 1781 are included under the topic Early Hauke History in all our PDF Extended History products and printed products wherever possible.